Garment District Office Space for Rent

-Those scouting office space in the fashion capital of the world should first check out these prime locations in the Garment District.
-With some of the best transportation in the city, plenty of units to choose from, and well-known tenants to work alongside, these options are some of the best in the district.
+Those in search of office space listings in the fashion capital of the world should first check out these prime locations in the Garment District.
+What better site than the center of New York, NY?
+With some of the best transportation in the city, plenty of spaces and units to choose from, and well-known tenants to work alongside, these building listings are some of the best in the district.

-1415 Broadway: 1415 Broadway is highly sought-after location for not only fashion center tenants but also retail and banking tenants.
-Jones New York, Kellwood, Levi Strauss Co., Chase Manhattan Bank, and ATM facility work out of this location.
+– 1415 Broadway: 1415 Broadway is a highly sought-after location for not only fashion center tenants but also retail and banking tenants.
+Jones New York, Kellwood, Levi Strauss Co., Chase Manhattan Bank, and ATM facility businesses work out of this location.
 This 40-story Class A building was first built in 1970 and renovated in 1999.
-Tenants and visitors of 1415 Broadway can enjoy relaxing views of the Hudson River.
+Business tenants and visitors of 1415 Broadway can enjoy relaxing views of the Hudson River.
 Easily get to this property from 42nd Street—Times Square, 34th Street—Penn Station, or 42nd Street—Penn Station.
 1415 Broadway has two partial suites, one suite, and fifteen floors available for rent.
-Inquire for pricing or request a tour of 1415 Broadway.
+Inquire for pricing orrequest a tour of 1415 Broadway.

 Garment District History: A Global Hub for Fashion

 The Garment District began influencing what people wear and how they obtain their clothing back in the 1800s.
 Before the streets were lined with high fashion boutiques, it used to be home to a large collection of factories.
 Actually, the garment industry originated in the Lower East Side, where Jewish immigrants lived and worked.
 Updated workplace standards eventually inspired these workplaces to move near Fifth Avenue.